Rylee Arnold: Reception

 Arnold has been credited with "revitalizing" Dancing with the Stars by utilizing social media platforms such as Instagram and TikTok to generate audience engagement.
 Conrad Green, its showrunner, noted that Arnold's ability to draw her own audience, especially among Generation Z, has turned her into a social media consultant to other celebrities and pros.

 Personal life

 Arnold is a member of the Church of Jesus Christ of Latter-day Saints.
 In order to compete on Dancing with the Stars, she splits her time between Utah and Los Angeles.
 She was diagnosed with type 1 diabetes when she was 15 years of age, after nearly falling into a diabetic coma.
-Arnold began dating USC Trojans tight end Walker Lyons in October 2024.
+Arnold began dating tight end Walker Lyons on October 20, 2024.